 The future journey ahead for the funeral industry.

 Here are my predictions for some further changes we are likely to see in the next 10 years.
 We will see a reduction in the number of funeral homes in the U.S. The number has decreased by at least 2,500 over the last 10 years.
 But many more small-town funeral homes will not be able to compete in the changing death care landscape.

 Alkaline hydrolysis (water cremation) and human composting are new initiatives that are causing disruption.
-If gas costs, cremation permit fees, and emission charges rise then the cost of cremation may escalate to a point that the public will turn again to a new alternative that offers affordability and simplicity.
+If gas costs, cremation permit fees, and emission charges rise, the cost of cremation may escalate to a point that the public will revert to a new alternative that offers affordability and simplicity.